The bird was pecking at the glass again.

 “Right, my man, you’ve had your little visit.
 But, listen, if your numbers do come up tomorrow, there’s going to be figgy pudding.”

 Pete lifted the mashed crust, deposited it outside, and watched the robin follow.
 He closed the window softly and winked at the little bird.
 It gave him its cock-eye, lifted the crust whole in its beak and took off with it.
 Pete watched it dive down to the courtyard and then stood to head back to bed.

 That’s when he saw the great, long streak of bird shit, right across the outer sill.

 Pete tiptoed as quietly as he could to the kitchen to grab some paper towels and some cleaning spray.
 He couldn’t risk Linda waking before him and seeing what the robin had done outside the window; a window his entire family would be walking past when they came for dinner.
 He opened the front door and stepped gingerly across the frosty concrete in just his boxer shorts.
 He doused the muck with spray and began rubbing.

 Only when it was washed away, as he was examining closely that he’d gotten it all off, did he notice the marks on the window frame.

-It wasn’t dots this time.
+It wasn’t dots this time, like on the glass.
 Into the wood, it had drawn straight gashes with its claws.
 It had scraped the shapes of letters, all in a row.
 It was words.

 Into the painted wood, the robin had scratched out: